Business Schools in Maryland

 - Host Hotel and Resorts in Bethesda: 251 employees, $5.4 billion in annual revenue

-According to the US Bureau for Labor Statistics (BLS), the following professionals were some of the highest paid in Maryland in FY 2014:
+According to the US Bureau for Labor Statistics (www.bls.gov), in FY 2014 business professionals in Maryland earned the following:

-- Operations research analysts - $92,190 average annual salary
+- Operations research analysts – $92,190 average annual income

 Below we interview Dr. Ken White, Associate Dean of MBA & MS Programs at the University of Maryland.
 In this interview, Dr. White discusses the soft skills employers are looking for, innovation and why the school you select must be the right fit for you.